About the Statewide Landcover and Trees Study (SLATS)

 - Find more information about the Joint Remote Sensing Research Program.

-- Contact the Department of Resources for enquiries about vegetation management in Queensland.
+- Contact the Department of Natural Resources and Mines, Manufacturing, and Regional and Rural Development for enquiries about vegetation management in Queensland.